mkl061/Bachelors_thesis/README.md

 Cand8_Strawberries2_20220309_planteye.csv \
 \
 Files writen by myself: \
-leaf_area_imagej.csv      <- This is the measured leaf area aquired from printer scans and with the use of ImageJ Manual_measruements.csv   <- These are the the other measurements aquired with manual phenotyping methods
+leaf_area_imagej.csv      \tab <- This is the measured leaf area aquired from printer scans and with the use of ImageJ \
+Manual_measruements.csv   \tab <- These are the the other measurements aquired with manual phenotyping methods